Back to all reviews

 • Scheduled, temporary, or recurring online events with many participants.

-If you’re looking for a tool dedicated only to video calls, client sessions, or webinars with 500+ participants, Zoom will be a very useful, albeit pricey, tool.
+So, if you’re looking for a tool dedicated only to video calls, client sessions, or webinars with 500+ participants, Zoom can be a very useful, albeit pricey, tool.

 Zoom can also be a solid addition to your existing set of workplace tools, if your needs end at scheduling and holding video conferences.